diegolealco/PrivateNotes/README.md

 - **Tabletop RPG Dungeon Masters**: Create campaigns with linked storylines, NPCs, and maps.
   _Example_: A campaign graph with notes on NPCs, events, and settings.
 - **Warhammer 40K Lore Enthusiasts**: Organise factions, characters, and events into a lore map.
-  _Example_: A graph connecting factions, subfactions, and key events.
+  _Example_: A graph connecting factions, sub-factions, and key events.
-- **Board Game Designers**: Map mechanics, playtesting notes, and game lore.
+- **Board Game Designers**: Map mechanics, play-testing notes, and game lore.
   _Example_: A graph linking mechanics, themes, and iteration notes.

 ### Technology Communities